BadLuckZ/BadLuckZ/README.md

-# Hello, I'm Thanagorn Chaiyut (Best aka.BadLuckZ) 👋
+# Hello, I'm Thanagorn Chaiyut

 A person who wants to be better than my past self.